IgnasiLucas/hedgehog/README.md

 field in the INFO section (see 2017-05-25) as input and produces a table of allele frequencies in the requested populations for abba/baba analysis.

+The filtering of the vcf file performed in this folder is superseded by a common filtering strategy applied to the original vcf for all downstream analyses.
+Thus, the thin.recode.vcf and all .tsv results were erased from this folder.
+See 2018-07-25.

 2018-03-27
 ==========